 Meanwhile, as a result of a 2000 deal to reduce the amount they had to contribute, the NYC teachers themselves contributed very little to their own pensions recently.
 Adjusted for inflation into $2016, their contributions fell from $736 million in FY 2000 to just $107 million in FY 2003.
 Despite a 2012 deal to force newly hired teachers to contribute far more to make up for what prior generations of teachers didn’t pay, NYC teachers contributed just $174 million to the teacher pension fund in FY 2016.

 Worse, the amount NYC taxpayers are currently contributing to NYC TRS is not enough.
-That pension plan is so deep in the hole that benefits paid equaled 13.1% of total assets in FY 2016, even though the paper value of those assets was temporarily inflated by yet another stock market bubble caused by rock bottom interest rates.
+That pension plan is so deep in the hole that benefits paid equaled 13.1% of total assets in FY 2016, even though the paper value of those assets has been temporarily inflated by yet another stock market bubble caused by rock bottom interest rates.
 With benefit payments equaling 13.1% of assets, NYC TRS only had enough money on hand to pay benefits for 7.6 years.
 That is almost as bad as New Jersey, where taxpayers have notoriously underfunded public employee pensions for decades.

 Over in New Jersey, the teachers themselves have contributed far more to their pensions than NYC teachers have, but past taxpayers did not do their part.